Given the head

 curr = next_node

-# Compare the first half and the reversed second half
+# Compare first and second half

 while second_half: